 You may think a Costco membership is only worth it if you have a lot of extra space to store bulk items or if you throw a few giant house parties every year.
-But there are some perks to paying that annual membership fee that don’t involve a 12-pack of paper towels or a 3 liter bottle of olive oil.
+There are some perks to paying that annual membership fee that don't involve a 12-pack of paper towels or a 3-liter bottle of olive oil.

 There are two levels of Costco membership: The Gold Star or Business annual fee is $60 and the Gold Star Executive or Business Executive is $120.
 The Executive level gets you additional benefits like 2 percent rewards on some of your Costco purchases as well as extra discounts or benefits.
 Either the basic membership or the executive membership lets you save money, but in addition to the lower prices you can find some really great perks.

 Here are 10 Costco membership benefits you may not know about.
 No, they aren't just limited to Costco employees who are able to claim their own full list of Costco benefits, including even more Costco wholesale and Costco warehouse deals.

 Looking for a house?
 Before you fill it up with all the stuff you buy from Costco, check with them for your mortgage.
 They offer both purchasing and refinancing options with low lender origination fees.

 The warehouse club partners with trusted providers to offer home and renters insurance, auto insurance, life insurance, and dental plans.
 It's almost a one-stop shop for everything you need to keep your life in order and protected.
 Plus you can check out their current deals on Costco.com.